thiercelin-loic/booking/README.md

 - Booking confirmation and cancellation workflows

 ### Reviews & Ratings
-- User review and rating system for workplaces
+- User review and rating system for any resource
 - Admin moderation of reviews

 ### Notifications